freedomofpress/securedrop-docs/docs/admin/installation/install.rst

 During the installation you will be given the opportunity to choose from a list of supported languages to display using the codes shown in parentheses.

-.. note:: With a Source Interface displayed in French (for example), Sources submitting documents are likely to expect a Journalist fluent in French to be available to read the documents and follow up in that language.
+.. note:: With a Source Interface displayed in French (for example), Sources are likely to expect a Journalist fluent in French to be available to read their messages and submissions and follow up in that language.

 OSSEC alerts public key
 -----------------------